-Being that there are three monthly hourly measurements of injected energy and three of extracted, the netting is done in each time slot and the access tariff is charged for each unit (kWh) extracted previously deposited regardless of the time slot in which it was extracted.
-After the 12 months of netting, the energy in each time slot is settled to start a new period of netting and accounting for the generated energy.
+Since there are three hourly measurements of injected and three energy extracted monthly, the netting is done in each time slot and the access fee is charged for each unit (kWh) previously deposited regardless of the time slot in which it was extracted.
+After the 12 months of netting, the energy in each time slot is liquidated to start a new period of netting and accounting of the generated energy.
 The maximum 49% of energy generated and injected into the distribution network is considered in relation to the sum of the injections for each time slot.

 20 What requirements must be met to return to the monomic tariff?